VUEG/priocomp/reports/manuscript/plans/scratchpad.md

   + Furthermore, how the spatial assessment of ESs and biodiversity (BD) features is and should be combined is not clear.
 Some authors consider biodiversity as just another ES, where others (minority) combine both in the same analysis.
 How the combination exactly is done, matters greatly both conceptually and methodologically.
 + Several different decision-making  frameworks have been used in the spatial assessment of ES
   + The exact details vary, but most have at least the following components in them: 1) problem definition, 2) setting the objectives, 3) describing potential alternatives, 4) quantifying trade-offs, and 5) making decisions preferably accompanied by some form on monitoring.
+    + Mustajoki & Marttunen specify the following features of environmental problems in particular:
+      1. The systemic and complex nature of the impacts and ill-defined nature of the problems
+      2. Multiple stakeholders having different objectives
+      3. Geographical distribution of the impacts
+      4. Uncertainties related to, e.g., the cause-effect relations of the impacts
   + For practical applications, assessing the usefulness of either 1) the data or 2) the methods used for decision support depends greatly on the defined objectives.
 However, the validity of both can (and should) also be assessed in isolation.
 This information when combined, should be highly useful for decision-makers and planners.
   + Multi-criteria decision-analysis (MCDA) has proved to be one of the most popular frameworks for analyzing the spatial patterns of ESs.
+    + Eg. Grêt-Regamey et al. (2016), Koschke et al. (2012), Langenmeyer et al. (2016), Mustajoki & Marttunen (2017), Saarikoski et al. (2016), Zucca et al. (2008)
+    + Lookup tables, criteria setting, additivity, etc.
+    + Non-spatial and spatial MCDA
 + What is spatial conservation prioritization (SCP)?
   - SCP-methods have been primarily developed for biodiversity, often with strong background in spatial ecology
   - SCP can be understood as the technical assessment phase within a broad decision-making context